TRIMETHYLGLYCINE OR TMG

 Cautions with TMG: Most people report no side effects at all from taking TMG.
 Most just feel better.
 Often they report a little better sleep and perhaps a little more energy, when starting.

-So far, however, in most cases, taking TMG is wonderful to reduce healing reactions and retracing symptoms.
+TMG during some retracing reactions.
+In many instances, taking extra TMG is wonderful to reduce healing reactions and retracing symptoms.
 If you are having a healing reaction or purification reaction, you may try taking more TMG, as it can help, in some cases.

 Medical reports suggest that too much TMG can cause diarrhea and nausea, and may adversely affect the cholesterol level.
 So far, TMG seems very safe for pregnancy in the doses I suggest.